zencart/documentation/content/dev/contributing/github_workflow.md

  1. github account
   * Create a github account at [www.github.com](http://www.github.com)
  2. Fork the Repository
-  * On the github site, [fork the project's repository](https://help.github.com/articles/fork-a-repo) (at the time of this writing, the main ZC repository is at [https://github.com/zencart/zencart](https://github.com/zencart/zencart)).
-This makes a copy of that repository into your own github account, which is where you will upload your changes since you only have "write" permissions in your own repository.
+  * On the github site, [fork the project's repository](https://help.github.com/articles/fork-a-repo) (the main Zen Cart repository is at [https://github.com/zencart/zencart](https://github.com/zencart/zencart)).
+Forking makes a copy of that repository into your own github account, which is where you will upload your changes since you only have "write" permissions in your own repository.
  3. Clone the repository to your own computer. (see below)

 ### Cloning a repository
 * Get the URL for the repository you're cloning
  1. Go to **your** github account page
  2. Go to **your** fork of the Zen Cart repository: `https://github.com/YOURNAMEHERE/zencart`
- 3. Halfway down the right side of the page you'll see a URL in a textbox, with a clipboard icon next to it.
-It probably says "HTTPS clone URL" above it.
-You'll want to click the clipboard to copy that URL to your computer's clipboard.
+ 3. There's a green "Code" button, which if you click it, will show you the URL for cloning your repository.
+Click the clipboard icon to copy that URL to your computer's clipboard.

 Now switch to your desktop application of choice and use that URL to clone the repository locally: